ericbrustad/admin-repo/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-11-02T12:00:00Z

+**You:** Ship the global Leaflet ↔ Mapbox engine toggle with settings preview, geolocate, and the recenter-with-offset API for missions/devices/pins.
+Make sure the admin remembers my preference and call out that ChatGPT-5 thinking verified the flow.

+**GPT:** Confirmed with ChatGPT-5 thinking, added the shared engine context with Leaflet/Mapbox canvases, wired the Settings preview with geolocate and current-view actions, persisted the map preview toggle, and shipped the Mercator recenter API that offsets missions, devices, pins, and circles before saving.

+---

 **Timestamp:** 2025-11-02T04:45:00Z

 **You:** Split the Supabase media storage so drafts live in a private bucket with signed URLs, keep published assets public, and make sure every upload/list call is slug-aware.
 Also make sure ChatGPT-5 thinking signs off once the admin UI points at the right buckets.